VHeusinkveld/CP3-lattice-boltzmann_model/README.md

 *figures*:
 Folder containing the output figures

-*images*:
+*images_and_animations*:
-Folder containing report images
+Folder containing report images and animations

 *Animation.ipynb*:
 Contains setup of an animation.